-NGI OpenLab is a new user-open lab space located SciLifeLab in Uppsala (BMC).
-This interactive hub will feature tools for QC , library prep, and a walk-up sequencer to support your on-the-go research needs.
+NGI OpenLab is a new user-open lab space located at SciLifeLab in Uppsala (BMC).
+This interactive hub features tools for QC, library prep, and a walk-up sequencer to support your on-the-go research needs.

 NGI OpenLab is a new interactive lab space designed for collaborative work with NGI’s users.
 The lab provides direct access to equipment for quality control (QC), library preparation and a walk-up sequencer for on-the-go sequencing needs.

-Our mission is to create a hands-on, interactive environment where researchers can deepen their skills in genomics through practical experience, training sessions and courses.
-With a space equipped with basic genomics instrumentation and supervised by NGI’s genomics experts, this service would allow users to perform quality control, to prepare samples for genomics assays and test new methods independently or with guidance.
-NGI OpenLab will be launched as a pilot initiative available at NGI in Uppsala, SciLifeLab (Biomedical Center, BMC).
+Our mission is to create a hands-on, interactive environment where researchers can expand their skills in genomics through practical experience, training sessions and courses.
+The OpenLab space is equipped with basic genomics instrumentation and has NGI genomics experts available.
+This service allows users to perform quality control, prepare samples for genomics assays and test new methods independently or with guidance.
+NGI OpenLab is being launched as a pilot initiative available at NGI in Uppsala, SciLifeLab (Biomedical Center, BMC).

 Explore the options below to learn how you can access NGI OpenLab, and feel free to reach out with any questions!